Cat love! How cuddling and patting makes you both well and happy.

 It’s been proven that a good cuddle or patting session with your cat is as good for you, as it is for them.
-It boosts both your endorphins and your furry friend will be calmer and less anti-social.
+It boosts both your endorphins and your four-legged friend will be calmer and less anti-social.
 Scientific studies have even proven that the sonic frequency of a purring cat can actually alleviate your physical pain!

 Understanding Cat Behaviour

 Unfortunately, cats have a bit of a reputation for being aloof and at times downright unfriendly.
 While it’s true they are not usually bounding towards you and jumping all over you like a dog, cats have a unique way of showing their humans how much they like them and some would argue, even love them.

 Signs of cat affection and cat happiness

 There are lots of signs your cat loves you and is happy.
 Some cat signs of affection are obvious, like purring and others not so obvious.
 Here’s a few things to look for:

 Meow.
 Did you know that cats don’t meow at other cats?
 This is your cat ‘talking to you’.
 Along with purring this is a sure sign your cat is communicating.

 Greeting you.
 Does your cat ‘appear’ when you come home?
 Possibly greeting you at the door?
 They missed you.
 They’re glad you’re back.

 Blinking at you.
 This is a bit like a cat kiss.
 Go ahead, blink back.
 They like it.
 And if your cat is staring at you, it means it really likes you and it could look at you all day!
 It’s true cat love.